tremor-rs/tremor-www/docs/language/functions.md

 ### Variable arguments

-It is possible to use variable arguments by appending a final `...` ellipsis in a standard function definition.
+It is possible to use a variable number arguments by appending a final `...` ellipsis in a standard function definition.
 The anonymous arguments will be provided via the `args` keyword.

 ### Recursion

-Tail-recursion is provided for fixed arity ( number of arguments ) tandard functions.
+Standard functions with a fixed arity, that is, without variable arguments, can be tail-recursive.

 Tremor imposes a restriction in recursion depth.
 As tremor is an event processing system it is not desirable to have long running functions that block events from being processed through the system.

+A function can recurse and call itself using the [`recur` statement](./reference/script.md#rule-recur).

+Example:

 ```tremor
 use std::array;